caravan-bitcoin/caravan/apps/coordinator/README.md

 information about the bitcoin blockchain or to broadcast transactions.
 Blockstream.info is also available as a fallback option for a public API.

+Mainnet and Testnet are available options for connecting to any of the available consensus client options.
+Regtest can be available through an uploaded wallet configuration file, but only for the private client backend.

 ### Bitcoind client

 You can also ask Caravan to use your own private [bitcoind full